Etriik/python-login-system/README.md

 This is a really simple log in system made in python.
-It's 100% free.
+It's 100% free to use.